nwjs/nw.js/docs/For Users/Getting Started.md

 ## Run your first NW.js application

 To run your application, pass your app's path to the NW runtime.
 If you downloaded NW directly from the website execute `/path/to/nw /path/to/app`.

-The exact path is different for different platforms:
+The exact path is different for different platforms being `nw` on Linux, `nwjs.app/Contents/MacOS/nwjs` on MacOS and `nw.exe` on Windows.

-- Linux: `nw`
-- MacOS: `nwjs.app/Contents/MacOS/nwjs`
-- Windows: `nw.exe`

 If you downloaded NW.js from `npm`, add it as a script:

 ```json
 {